 Dr Naomi Halls' has a wealth of experience as clinical psychologist, musician, teacher and senior examiner.
 Dr Naomi’s method is university proven, and evidence-informed.
 The PEAK Performance Workshops integrates sport psychology literature and current psychological strategies to support performers to achieve at their best in every performance.

-Naomi has communicated to audiences as a musician for many years, and over the last 15 years as a speaker.
+Naomi has communicated to audiences as a musician for many years, and over the last 15 years as a keynote speaker.
 She is down to earth, insightful, humorous and inspiring.
-Comfortable coaching to high performance professionals, Naomi is also happy to inspire community groups and schools with her story of relearning to speak and walk after experiencing three strokes.
+She also enjoys coaching high performance professionals, inspire community groups and schools.

 Naomi has presented papers at the National Flute Convention (2005), the Flute Teachers’ Forum of NSW (2005–2007), Wollongong Conservatorium (2006) and the World Forum for Music in Brisbane (2013), ASAPH Symposium, Kingscliff (2017) and has adjudicated for Armidale, Coffs Harbour, Hawkesbury, Macarthur, St George, Penrith and Sydney Flute eisteddfods.

 From Studio to Stage: psychology for performers

 Many of us play well when we practice yet worry, tremble, feel sick, make mistakes or just feel our performance is not “up to scratch” in recitals and exams.
 We are not alone.
 Chopin dreaded performing, Pablo Casals often threw up back stage and Barbara Streisand did not perform for twenty years after experiencing a memory lapse in a New York concert.